The DCU Molecular Visualisation Pages

-Click to go directly to the Table of Contents
+Click to go directly to the Table of Tutorials

-A variety of conventions to represent 3-dimensional molecules on a 2-dimensional surface (paper/board/screen) are in use.
-A Perspective Drawing tutorial which reviews some of these is available, supported by CHIME-enabled 3D-models.
+Chemists use a variety of conventions to represent 3-dimensional molecules on a 2-dimensional surface (paper/board/screen).
+A Perspective Drawing tutorial which reviews some of these conventions is currently being updated to make it Jmol-compatible.

-Also available is a Conformational Analysis tutorial which uses on-screen interactive CHIME enabled models to illustrate the basic principles.
-The .pdb and .mol files used for the models have been obtained by editing the output files from commercial modelling programmes.
+Also being updated is a Conformational Analysis tutorial which uses on-screen interactive models to illustrate the basic principles.
+The .pdb and .mol files used for the models on these pages have been obtained by editing the output files from commercial modelling programmes.

 Perspective drawing (being updated)